AdamaJava/adamago/README.md

 # adamago
-Adamajava related code in go
+This repo holds code written in go that is related to Adamajava.

+ajgo - a commander with multiple modes.